 And have a look at our video below 👇

 How should I prepare for a car loan application?

 Preparing for a car loan application is vital for getting accepted.
 The first action requires getting your deposit together – the higher the deposit, the lower the amount you need to borrow.
 Other factors include checking your credit report to see your current score, understanding how much you can afford and taking your time to explore the options available to you.
+And if you are applying for joint car finance you will both need to provide information and documents.
 Also, don't be afraid to ask for finance quotes so you can compare different deals and measure interest rates up against each other.

 How are car finance decisions made?

 The lender essentially gathers all of your information and performs a credit check to see if you're eligible for car finance.
 They will ask for information about your income and expenditure, address history and payslips from your current place of employment.
 After performing a credit check, they'll make a decision based on the details you have provided.
 It's worth understanding the application process beforehand and what's required of you so you can give yourself the best chance of qualifying for car finance.

 What is the approval process for getting car finance?

 Your credit score plays a major role in getting approved for car finance.
 A high score lets lenders know that you're responsible with money and can likely make the loan repayments without any issues.
 It forms a major part of the approval process, as does information about your current employment, including at least three months' payslips.
 Once the lender has all of the required information, they will have a clearer picture of your car finances eligibility and whether they can approve your application.
 And before you make lots of applications for car finance, it's wise to go down the route of a pre-approval which will only involve a soft credit search - so certain not as damaging as applying to multiple lenders because you are rejected.

 What is the validation process for getting car finance?